ShipitSmarter/vscode-stitch/README.md

 This extension contributes the following settings:

 * `stitch.endpointUrl`: set to the desired endpoint to test stitch integrations
+* `stitch.debounceTimeout`: set to the desired amount (ms) to wait with updating the context after file changes (prevents updating on every character insert)

 ## Release Notes